-The point of delivery for underground services varies depending on circumstances described below.
+The service point for underground services varies depending on circumstances described below.
 Contact Avista's Customer Project Coordinator to determine the location in your case.

 There shall be no conduit bodies or junction boxes (condulets, LBs, etc.) upstream of the Avista-owned meter equipment.